lemlac/mulem/docs/reference.md

 ### Constants

 Putting a constant value after `::` creates a constant.
-This holds an unchangeable value that must be knowm at comiple time.
+This holds an unchangeable value that must be known at compile time.
 Its type is inferred.
 Explicit typing isn't necessary since it cannot be changed.

 ```mu
 PI :: 3.1415926535